awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 ## Task 2: Attach the iam:PassRole policy to your Automation role<a name="automation-passpolicy"></a>

 Use the following procedure to attach the `iam:PassRole` policy to your Automation service role\.
-This enables the Automation service to pass the role to other services or Systems Manager capabilities when running automations\.
+This allows the Automation service to pass the role to other services or Systems Manager capabilities when running automations\.

 **To attach the iam:PassRole policy to your Automation role**